-Transactions between the operating segments are on normal commercial terms and conditions.
+Transactions between the operating segments are on normal commercial terms and conditions as approved by management.

 The revenue from external parties reported to the Board is measured in a manner consistent with that in the consolidated income statement.
 Segment assets and liabilities are comprised of operating assets and liabilities.
+The Group's primary business is conducted in the Kingdom of Saudi Arabia.